Frequently Asked Questions

 Helping With Your Queries

-Who are Reach Solar and have you constructed solar projects this before?
+Who are Reach Solar and have you developed renewable energy projects before?

-Reach Solar Energy is a Solar Development company based in Melbourne.
-Reach has developed the Bungala solar project located at Port Augusta in South Australia.
-The Bungala project will have a total capacity of 300MW(AC).
-Stages 1 and 2 of Bungala having a combined capacity of 220MW(ac) are constructed and generating electricity.
-Stage 3, 80MW(ac), I targeted to commence construction in Q2, 2019.
+Reach Solar Energy is a solar PV and energy storage development company based in Melbourne, Victoria.
+Reach developed the Bungala solar project located near Port Augusta in South Australia.
+The Bungala project will have a total capacity of 300MWac.
+Stages 1 and 2 of Bungala having a combined capacity of 220MWac are constructed and generating electricity.
+Stage 3, 80MWac.

 How big is the project and what this means to number of panels?

-The Yarrabee project is designed to be up to 900MW(AC), which would make it the largest approved solar PV project in NSW.
-The project is likely to be built in phases, which will match commercial arrangements for contracting the generated capacity.
+The Yarrabee project is designed to be up to 900MWac of solar PV generation and 35MW/70MWh of battery energy storage system, that makes it the largest approved solar PV project in NSW.
+The project is to be developed in phases, to match commercial arrangements for contracting the generated capacity.
+Current staging of the project is for two phases of 450MWac, the first phase to be developed in two stages of 225MWac each.

-Whilst a solar project is mainly comprised of light weight construction materials, the scale of the Yarrebee project means that there will be an ongoing supply of equipment and materials to the site.
-Transport arrangements will be carefully planned and implemented to ensure that any impact on the local community is minimised.
-To this end, a detailed Traffic Management Plant forms one of the conditions of consent to the Development Application.
+Whilst renewable energy solar projects are mainly comprised of light weight construction materials, the scale of the Yarrabee solar project means there will be a continuous supply of equipment and materials to the site during its construction.
+The projects development consent issued by the NSW Minister of Planning requires the submission and approval of a formal transport management plan (TMP) prior to onsite construction starting.
+The TMP will be carefully planned and implemented to ensure impact on the local community is minimised.

-It is expected that the Project could generate in the order of 40 to 60 heavy vehicle and between 10 and 50 light vehicle movements per day.
-This estimated vehicle generation is dependent on the duration of the construction period and would only likely be experienced for a short-term period.
-Once operational, the heavy vehicle traffic generation of the Project would be limited.
+It is expected the Project will generate between 40 to 60 heavy vehicles and between 10 to 50 light vehicle movements per day.
+This estimate of vehicle generation depends on the projects construction duration and staging and is only likely to be experienced over short periods of time.
+Once operational, the heavy vehicle traffic generation of the project would be limited.

-The Development Application consent conditions allow for 50 hevay vehicle movements per day during construction.
+The Development Application consent conditions allow for 50 heavy vehicle movements per day during construction.

 Where will the power go?

-Yarrabee is a large scale, grid connected solar facility.
-This means that all power generation will be sold into the National Grid System via the existing 330kV transmission line which exists in that area.
-The customers for the energy will be large electricity retailers.
+Yarrabee Solar is a large scale, grid connected renewable energy solar facility.
+This means that all power generation will be sold into the National Grid System via the existing 330kV transmission line which borders the project site.
+The customers for the energy will likely be large electricity retailers.

 Will there be any Environmental Impacts?